Webinar Series | Real Life Research Institute

 In response, global investments in climate adaptation have increased significantly.
 Yet many interventions continue to fall short of expected outcomes, particularly for the most vulnerable communities.
 A growing body of evidence suggests that this gap is not merely technical, but structural: adaptation strategies are frequently externally designed, standardized across diverse contexts, and insufficiently grounded in local realities and Indigenous knowledge systems.

-Emerging findings from a climate-conflict-livelihoods synthesis in the Sahel show that adaptation efforts that overlook social dynamics, political context, and community-level coping strategies risk reinforcing vulnerability rather than reducing it.
-At the same time, climate misinformation and disinformation increasingly shape how climate risks and responses are understood—undermining trust and delaying effective policy action.
+Emerging findings from a climate-conflict-migration synthesis in the Sahel under the BAOBAB initiative show that adaptation efforts that overlook social dynamics, political context, and community-level coping strategies risk reinforcing vulnerability rather than reducing it.
+At the same time, climate misinformation and disinformation are increasingly shaping how climate risks and responses are understood.
+Disinformation not only distorts scientific evidence but also undermines trust in both formal expertise and Indigenous knowledge systems, delaying effective policy action.

 Despite these constraints, communities are actively responding.
 In Sierra Leone, particularly in high-risk coastal and urban communities such as Kroo Bay, Portee, and Rokupa, residents are implementing locally driven adaptation measures to manage recurrent flooding and climate stress.
 Often characterized as a “no-wait-for-government” approach, these initiatives are practical, low-cost, and deeply rooted in lived experience—yet they remain largely under-recognized and underfunded within national and international adaptation frameworks.